 If you experience weakness, numbness, or tingling in your thumb or first three fingers, you may have carpal tunnel syndrome.
-At Houston Neurology & Sleep Diagnostic Center, in Houston and The Woodlands, Texas, Allen Chu, MD, PhD, diagnoses and treats carpal tunnel syndrome using state-of-the-art medicine including electromyography (EMG) and other nerve conduction studies.
+At Houston Neurology & Sleep Diagnostic Center, in Houston, Texas, Allen Chu, MD, PhD, diagnoses and treats carpal tunnel syndrome using state-of-the-art medicine including electromyography (EMG) and other nerve conduction studies.
 Call or schedule a consultation online today.

 Carpal tunnel syndrome is a condition that causes pain, numbness, and weakness in your hands and arms.
 Carpal tunnel syndrome develops when your median nerve is compressed in your carpal tunnel.

 Your carpal tunnel is a narrow passage in your wrist that protects nerves as they travel from your forearm into your hand.
 The carpal tunnel is only about an inch wide, and when the surrounding tendons and muscles become inflamed, the swelling reduces the space available, compressing your nerves.